-The Graduate School specifies that students holding twenty-hour-per-week assistantships must carry 9-12 course credits per semester.
-Thesis and dissertation credits count toward this requirement; there is no limit on the number of these credits that can be taken, and after the first year they are frequently used to meet the required course load.
+The Graduate School specifies that students holding twenty hour/week assistantships must carry 9-12 course credits per semester.
+Thesis credits (CRIM 600) and dissertation credits (CRIM 601) count toward this requirement; there is no limit on the number of these credits that can be taken, and after the first year they are frequently used to meet the required course load.
+Review the GCAC-501 Credit Load policy for additional information.